bridgetregan/bridgetregan/README.md

 Hi, I'm Bridget.

-I'm a Business Analysis Professional transitioning into Program Analysis with a background in finance, bookkeeping, healthcare, operations, and process improvement.
+I'm an analytical business professional with a background in finance, bookkeeping, healthcare, operations, and process improvement.
+I'm transitioning into Business and Program Analysis, where I can combine systems thinking, organizational analysis, and data-informed decision-making to help organizations improve performance.
 I enjoy analyzing how organizations work, identifying opportunities for improvement, and using data to support better decisions.

 I believe organizations work best when systems are thoughtfully designed to help people succeed.

-This GitHub showcases my work in data analytics, organizational analysis, and process improvement as I continue developing the skills of a business and program analyst.
+This GitHub showcases my work in data analytics, organizational analysis, and process improvement.
+Each project reflects my commitment to understanding complex systems, uncovering meaningful insights, and supporting better decisions through evidence-based analysis.

 ## Current Focus